1st National Congress of the Chinese Communist Party

 The meeting was put to an end due to harassment from the French Concession police on July 30.
 The delegates then agreed to move the meeting to a rented tourist boat on South Lake in Jiaxing.
 The Congress elected Chen Duxiu as Secretary (in absentia), Zhang Guotao as Director of Organization, and Li Da as Director of Propaganda.

 The General Assembly adopted The First Program of the Communist Party of China, stating that "the Party is to be named the Communist Party of China" and specifying its objectives: "to overthrow the power of the capitalist class[,]" to "eradicate capitalism and private ownership of property[,]" and to "join the Comintern."
+The Program was not a formal constitution, but described the basics of the Party's program, organization, and discipline.
+The founding meeting and first months of the CCP were financed by the Comintern.

-Of the 13 representatives who attended the congress in 1921, only two would be present at the proclamation ceremony of the People's Republic of China 28 years later: Mao Zedong and Dong Biwu.
-Others either became casualties of war in the decades that followed or left the party in one way or another (e.g. by expulsion or defection).
+Of the 13 delegates who attended the congress in 1921, only two would be present at the proclamation ceremony of the People's Republic of China 28 years later: Mao Zedong and Dong Biwu.
+Seven of the original delegates left the CCP, one died of illness, and three died for the cause.

+Aftermath

-The site of the conference in Shanghai has been converted into a museum since 1961.
-The South Lake Revolutionary Museum in Jiaxing located on a central island of the lake was constructed in 1959; a complex hosting more exhibits was constructed north of South Lake in 2011, also to commemorate the 1st Congress.
-The Congress would be followed by the 2nd Central Executive Committee of the Communist Party of China.
+The site of the conference in Shanghai was converted into a museum in 1961.
+The South Lake Revolutionary Museum in Jiaxing, located on a central island of the lake, was constructed in 1959.
+A complex hosting more exhibits was constructed north of South Lake in 2011, also to commemorate the 1st Congress.
+The 2nd National Congress of the Chinese Communist Party was held in July 1922.